If rock walls could talk…tale of Indians’ demise would spring to life

 If rock walls could talk, they’d tell a tale of murder and retribution.
 Probably.
 We can’t be altogether sure.
 What allegedly transpired, approximately two miles west of the present Rock Church Cemetery, was over 140 years ago.
 Every character in the cast has passed on.

 Here’s what we know for sure, thanks to 19th century historian Wilson Hopkins Barker and his great granddaughter Vircy Macatee, who typed and published Barker’s memoirs under the title “Sketches.”

 “In 1860 Gideon Mills, who was one of the first settlers on Paluxy about 20 miles above the mouth, sent his son who was almost grown and his son-in-law about three or four miles out in the timber to find and feed his hogs.

 “They were going through the open post oak woods looking for hogs, perhaps not thinking of Indians, when they saw horses and men sitting around with hats on.”

 Mills’ kin presumed them to be amiable cattlemen.
 This error in judgment was grave.
 The cattlemen were hostile Indians, who surrounded the young men, killed them with arrows, collected the scalps and left the bodies for the wolves.

-neighbor began looking for the boys the next morning.
-They believed them lost
+Mills and a neighbor began looking for the boys the next morning.
+They believed them lost in the woods.

 “After searching the country for miles in every direction, the boys’ bodies were found,” Barker wrote.